 How does the IDesignSpec automate the creation of registers and sequences across hardware and software teams?

-Enter spec and register information in single ‘live’ document
+Enter spec and register information in a single ‘live’ document

 IDesignSpec is claimed to be the ‘only tool that enables users to enter both, the specification and the register information in a single ‘live’ document.’
 Elaborating, Bakshi said: “Yes, it is the only tool in the world to use MS Word in this manner.
 A user enters the register data and its associated properties in Word (or Excel) and the data is indistinguishable from the regular information in the spec.
 Other tools require the users to click numerous times and enter the same data repeatedly.
-IDesignSpec enables users to easily and intuitively cut-copy-paste data as they would in a normal editor.”
-Register and Sequence data is embedded in the functional specification document – where it rightly belongs.
+In IDesignSpec, users can effortlessly and intuitively cut, copy, and paste data as they would in a normal editor.
+The functional specification document rightly embeds register and sequence data.
 Other tools require that this data is kept in some file or database external to the functional spec.
 In IDesignSpec, a “single source” is maintained for all related data.
-The user can enter images, tables and similar artifacts to be clear in the intent.
+The user can enter images, tables, and similar artifacts to be clear in the intent.
 Often, the intent is not clear in the spec.
-With IDesignSpec, the register and sequence data is specified in unambiguous form with leads to virtually zero defects in creating the spec, he added.
+With IDesignSpec, the register and sequence data are specified in an unambiguous form which leads to virtually zero defects in creating the spec, he added.